-I am a Senior Lecturer in Academic Professional Development and doctoral researcher at Manchester Metropolitan University.
-I teach on the Postgraduate Certificate in Learning and Teaching in HE (PGCertLTHE), facilitate workshops for academic staff and am contributing to the university’s personal tutoring review.
-As Vice-Chair of the UK Advising and Tutoring association (UKAT), I have responsibility for professional development in this organisation which is the sectoral voice and lead for personal tutors and academic advisors.
+I am a Senior Lecturer in Teacher Education (HE) and doctoral researcher at the University of Derby and Manchester Metropolitan University.
+I teach on the Postgraduate Certificate in Learning and Teaching in HE, facilitate workshops for academic staff and contribute to both universities’ personal tutoring provision.
+I am Vice-Chair of the UK Advising and Tutoring association (UKAT), the sectoral voice and leading association for personal tutors and academic advisors.

 I am currently researching all things personal tutoring and therefore, pastoral and academic support more widely.
 Having written two books for the practice of personal tutoring in further and higher education, I am exploring proactive, holistic conceptions of tutoring further and their implications.
 I am co-author of the highly regarded Effective Personal Tutoring in Higher Education which includes a foreword by Professor Liz Thomas, the author of the What Works? reports, seminal works on student retention and success.

 Previously, I undertook higher education research at the University of Lincoln and produced resources and an accompanying academic development programme for personal tutoring.
 Prior to working at Lincoln, I was a teacher educator within college-based higher education in partnership with Sheffield Hallam University.
 Going further back, I was Head of English and a full-time teacher of English for several years.

 I am the coordinator and originator of UKAT’s current popular webinar series, Tutoring Matters, and am a Senior Fellow of the Higher Education Academy (SFHEA).
 I also happen to be the drummer in Sheffield indie band, kath auto, and do some freelance music journalism.